CodingNomads/mentor-docs/docs/03_mentorship_process.md

 3. Conduct a thorough code review of the entire project.
 4. Utilize the course-specific capstone requirements to ensure the project is up to standard:

-    - <a href='https://platform.codingnomads.co/learn/mod/page/view.php?id=2397' target='_blank'>Java Programming</a>
+    - <a href='https://codingnomads.com/java-301-capstone-project-introduction' target='_blank'>Java Programming</a>
-    - <a href='https://platform.codingnomads.co/learn/mod/page/view.php?id=8543' target='_blank'>Advanced Java & Spring</a>
+    - <a href='https://codingnomads.com/java-spring-capstone-checklist' target='_blank'>Advanced Java & Spring</a>
-    - <a href='https://platform.codingnomads.co/learn/mod/page/view.php?id=8583' target='_blank'>Python</a>
+    - <a href='https://codingnomads.com/python-301-capstone-project-requirements' target='_blank'>Python</a>
-    - DSML
+    - <a href='https://codingnomads.com/dsml-capstone-proposal-instructions' target='_blank'>DSML</a>
+    - <a href='https://codingnomads.com/report-capstone-project-deep-learning' target='_blank'>Deep Learning - UPDATE ME</a>
-    - <a href='https://platform.codingnomads.co/learn/mod/page/view.php?id=8585' target='_blank'>Flask</a>
+    - <a href='https://platform.codingnomads.co/learn/mod/page/view.php?id=8585' target='_blank'>Flask - UPDATE ME</a>
-    - <a href='https://platform.codingnomads.co/learn/mod/page/view.php?id=8640' target='_blank'>Django</a>
+    - <a href='https://platform.codingnomads.co/learn/mod/page/view.php?id=8640' target='_blank'>Django - UPDATE ME</a>

 5. Complete and submit the relevant capstone review form:

       - <a href='https://forms.gle/WdoBvNjBFwCWwuxKA' target='_blank'>Java, Python, Spring, Flask, Django</a>
       - DSML

 Provide your student with final constructive feedback based on your notes.
-Once the student makes additional changes based on this feedback, a second review is not necessary - encourage them to post the project publicly on Discord for further community review.
+Once the student makes additional changes based on this feedback, a second review is recommended - encourage them to post the project publicly on Discord for further community review.

-### Grade Platform Submissions

-Our platform includes some auto-graded submissions (quizzes) and other types of submissions that are meant to be manually graded (assignments).

-We are planning to include some form of grading into the mentor's responsibilities since it's motivating for students to see written feedback and encouragement regarding their submissions when done by a thoughtful and supportive mentor.

-However, the way these manual submissions are currently set up is only as **check-in points** for students.
-Therefore, you do not currently need to grade student submissions.

-Please make sure to give your students feedback if they ask about any of their submissions, and pro-actively check in with them on whether they want to discuss any of the code they submitted.

 ## CORE DUTY #2: Weekly 1-On-1 Calls

 Alongside with making sure your students feel supported and taken care of during their learning process, the weekly 1-on-1 calls are what constitute your core mentorship offering.
 We recommend scheduling these calls for 1 hour.
 We encourage you, if possible, not to schedule meetings back-to-back so that a meeting can run long if needed.
 You’re also encouraged to hop on extra calls with your students if your schedule permits and you feel like text is insufficient for answering a particular question, or that that would be the best way to get your student unstuck!

 - [Using Zoom for scheduling, video sessions, and recordings](05_tools.md#video-sessions-and-recordings-with-zoom)

+### Set Weekly Goals Every Week

+This is one of the #1 pieces of feedback we get from students.
+They want help setting goals and they want accountability to stick to those goals.
+Setting realistic goals is a process that does not happen overnight.
+Start by setting ambitious but achievable goals for them each week and start to scale back if you see they are regularly coming up a bit short.

 ### Set A Fixed Meeting Time